 7. Dubai

 Dubai’s restaurants and shopping malls put up special offers during Diwali.
 For example, Chor Bazaar Restaurant offers a mouthwatering Diwali buffet menu, and the iconic red roof of Ferrari World in nearby Abu Dhabi is all lit up while drummers set the mood for Diwali.
-There’s live Diwali entertainment, laser beam shows, Bollywood music and henna, and rangoli artwork.
+There are live Diwali entertainment, laser beam shows, Bollywood music, and henna, and rangoli artwork.
 Many Dubai restaurants will be decorated with traditional earthen lamps during Diwali.
 Fireworks are organized at various locations.
 Shopping malls and public spaces are lit with multi-color LEDs, and the Dubai Fountain sways to scintillating Indian music for Diwali.
 So, if you’re wondering where to go on holiday in November, think of Dubai.
+It’s quite easy!
+All you need to know is how to apply for Dubai Visa online and get in touch with a Dubai tour operator for a fun-filled holiday tour in November.

 8. Jaipur, India